-Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Emily Gaard interviewed Catherine Cosman, Senior Policy Analyst with the US Commission on International Religious Freedom, about the intersections of US foreign policy, religion, and Track II diplomacy.
+Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Emily Gaard interviewed Catherine Cosman, senior policy analyst with the U.S. Commission on International Religious Freedom, about the intersections of U.S. foreign policy, religion, and track-two diplomacy.

 I applied for and got the job.
 I have worked with government and human rights groups.
 I focus on the former USSR and freedom of religion and beliefs.
 I also work with the Organization on Security and Cooperation in Europe.
 There are 56 participating states.